Lock in Savings: Secure a Cheaper Octopus Energy Tariff Before April 2025 Price Cap Rise.

 Here is a quote for the current Octopus 16-month fixed tariff.
 Based on typical use you would save around £1 a month.
 It might not sound like much this will increase when the flexible rate goes up in April 2025 and possibly again later in the year.
 All these extras add up and it is money you don’t need to give away.

-If prices increase as predicted in April 2025 and again in October 2025 those savings will be greater.
 Why would you give that away when you can take the lower price with no contracted exit fee?
 Taking an Octopus fixed tariff isn’t just safe and easy, it’s financially smart.
 Remember you can get a £50 credit as a new Octopus Energy customer too using my referral link.

 In conclusion, don’t let the fear of commitment to a tariff prevent you from saving money.
 With Octopus Energy’s no-exit fee policy, you have both the savings and the freedom to adapt to market changes.
 Make the switch, and enjoy peace of mind with your energy bills.